Miami, Florida, USA

 Miami's Metromover (inner loop) was opened in April 1986 and the last expansions to the network were the counterclockwise loops as well as the corresponding extensions north to Brickell and the Financial District (Brickell Loop) and the School Board (Omni Loop) in 1994.
 Miami's Metromover is operated by Miami-Dade Transit.

-Opened 1989, Tri-Rail is a commuter railway connecting Miami, Ft.
+Opened 1989, Tri-Rail is a commuter rail service connecting Miami, Ft.
 Lauderdale, and West Palm Beach.
 It serves Miami-Dade, Broward, and Palm Beach counties, hence its name "Tri-Rail" for the three counties.

 As of July 2019, a connector to Miami Central in downtown Miami is under construction.

-Tri-Rail is a 114.1 km commuter railway running on a primarily at-grade North-South alignment along CSX's former Miami Subdivision.
+Tri-Rail is a 114.1 km commuter rail service running on a primarily at-grade North-South alignment along CSX's former Miami Subdivision.
 It serves 18 stations, running from Mangonia Park in the North to Miami Airport in the south.

 Tri-Rail was opened in January 1989 and was last extended in 2015 with the opening of the new Miami Airport station.
 It is owned by the South Florida Regional Transportation Authority.